 You may find the answers to many of your questions in the FAQs listed here.
 If you still have unanswered questions, please call us at 1-800-839-2355.

 We want to be sure you have the information you need in order to move forward with your education.

 Yes.
-MVNU offers an Associate of Arts (General Studies) program and an Associate of Applied Science program.
-The AA is available through Graduate and Professional Studies (some classes may need to be taken outside of the GPS program to complete the full AA degree).
+MVNU offers an Associate of Arts (General Studies) program.
+This is available through Graduate and Professional Studies (some classes may need to be taken outside of the GPS program to complete the full AA degree).

 The Associate of Arts (AA) degree in general studies is available for individuals who plan to pursue to a four-year program in the future.
 The AA credits count toward the baccalaureate degree.